totokunda/apex-studio/packages/renderer/README.md

 # Apex Studio

-This is a video editor built with Electron, React and Typescript.
+This is a video editor built with Tauri, React and Typescript.

 ## Current Progress
 Will be making progress on this as I go.